Play Therapy | Olympia | Olympia Therapy

 • Many more

-Play therapy is covered by most insurance plans.
-Years of research have shown play therapy to be highly effective for the treatment of adolescents and adults as well as children.
+Most insurance plans cover play therapy.
+Years of research have shown it to be highly effective for treating adolescents, adults, and children.
 Click here to see why play therapy is critical when treating children.

 Play Therapist Credentials

 At Olympia Therapy, several of our therapists specialize in play therapy.
-Criteria for the Registered Play Therapist (RPT) credential is very strict, and Olympia Therapy is dedicated to providing you and your children the highest quality care.
+Criteria for the Registered Play Therapist (RPT) credential is rigorous, and Olympia Therapy is dedicated to providing you and your children the highest quality care.
 Licensing requirements include:

 • Master's degree or higher in mental health